Breast Implant Removal or Replacement

 Days before Surgery

-• Pick up your prescriptions with plenty of time before your procedure.
-Set up a comfortable recovery area at home and plan your meals including a light clear liquid meal for the first night.
+- Pick up your prescriptions with plenty of time before your procedure.
+Set up a comfortable recovery area at home.
+Plan your meals including a light clear liquid meal for the first night.

-• You will receive a call from our Operating Room Nurse a few days before your procedure to go over the consent and any preoperative details and instructions to make sure you are ready for surgery.
+- You will receive a call from our Operating Room Nurse a few days before your procedure.
+In this call, they will go over the consent.
+They will also discuss preoperative details and instructions to make sure you are ready for surgery.

-• You will recieve a call from our Anesthesia Provider the day before surgery to go over your medications and discuss details about your anesthesia.
+- You will recieve a call from our Anesthesia Provider the day before surgery.
+They will to go over your medications and discuss details about your anesthesia.

 What to expect the day of surgery